juliakloiber/superrr/_posts/superrr-lab-blog/year review ist noch in arbeit nicht löschen.md

 <img src="/assets/img/blog/alexandra geese nakeema julia.jpeg" alt="The photo shows the Risktakers Logo, in the colors orange-red and purple" width="480" height="320">
 <p></i>Alexandra Geese, Dr Nakeema Stefflbauer and Julia Kloiber discussing the ins and outs of feminist digital policy.</i></p>

-<p>As part of the Feminist Foreign Policy Summit of the CFFP, we had an excellent discussion with Alexandra Geese and Dr Nakeema Stefflbauer on what a feminist digital policy can look like – and what we can learn from the adoption of feminist foreign policy frameworks. <a href="https://youtu.be/WaJdh7DJwVc">Rewatch here</a>.</p>
+<p>As part of the Feminist Foreign Policy Summit of the CFFP, we had an excellent discussion with Alexandra Geese and Dr Nakeema Stefflbauer on what a feminist digital policy can look like – and what we can learn from the adoption of feminist foreign policy frameworks. <a href="https://youtu.be/WaJdh7DJwVc">Rewatch here.</a></p>

 <img src="/assets/img/blog/Frances Haugen.jpeg" alt="The photo shows Elisa Lindinger,Frances Haugen, and Julia Kloiber" width="536" height="384">
-<p></i>Elisa and Julia at the Feminist Tech Dinner with Facebook Whistleblower Frances Haugen.</i></p>
+<p><i>Elisa and Julia at the Feminist Tech Dinner with Facebook Whistleblower Frances Haugen.</i></p>

 <p><b>SUPERRR Lab joins German Digital Strategy Advisory Board</b></p>
 <p>We're proudly announcing that Julia Kloiber joined the Advisory board for Digital Strategy which meets up monthly and consists of 19 members from the areas of science, economy, and civil society.
-Learn more <a href="https://digitalstrategie-deutschland.de/beirat/">here</a>.</p>
+Learn more <a href="https://digitalstrategie-deutschland.de/beirat/">here.</a></p>

 <p><b>SUPERRR Community</b><p>
 <p>Due to the pandemic, our SUPERRR community had to move into a more digital realm to keep in touch.
 Still, there was an effort and need to meet up outside of digital spaces, and when possible, we tried to make it a reality.</p>

 <p><b>Self-Love and Carbs</b></p>
 <img src="/assets/img/blog/self love and carbs.jpeg" alt="The photo shows the Risktakers Logo, in the colors orange-red and purple" width="747" height="533">
-<p><i>Illustration by <a href="http://www.laurabreiling.de/">Laura Breiling</a>.</i></p>
+<p><i>Illustration by <a href="http://www.laurabreiling.de/">Laura Breiling.</a></i></p>

 <p>We kicked the spring off with "Self-love and Carbs" - a culinary self-defence class for cis and trans-women, trans men and non-binary folx, which was designed to give all participants some extra resources that will come in handy when navigating a patriarchal, cis-hetero-normative world every day.
 We thank Eva Dingel from <a href="https://yanagi.berlin/">Yanagi Jutaijutsu Berlin e.V</a> and Abir Ghattas for creating this joint event with us!</p>